kangster7/udacity-capstone/README.md

 ## CircleCi - CI/CD Pipelines

-Used CircleCi to create a CI/CD Pipeline and deploy changes to the Cluster using Ansible.
+Used CircleCi to create a CI/CD Pipeline and deploy changes to the Cluster.

 ### Pipeline Overview